Am0rphous/Awesome/SysAdmin.md

 - [KEXI](https://calligra.org/kexi/index.html) - KEXI is a visual database applications creator.
 It can be used for designing database applications, inserting and editing data, performing queries, and processing data.
 Forms can be created to provide a custom interface to your data.
 All database objects – tables, queries, forms, reports – are stored in the database, making it easy to share data and design.
 - [MariaDB Server](https://github.com/MariaDB/server) - MariaDB server is a community developed fork of MySQL server.
 Started by core members of the original MySQL team, MariaDB actively works with outside developers to deliver the most featureful, stable, and sanely licensed open SQL server in the industry.
 - [Redis](https://github.com/redis/redis) - Redis is an in-memory database that persists on disk.
 The data model is key-value, but many different kind of values are supported: Strings, Lists, Sets, Sorted Sets, Hashes, Streams, HyperLogLogs, Bitmaps [redis.io](http://redis.io).
+  - [Another Redis Desktop Manager](https://github.com/qishibo/AnotherRedisDesktopManager) - A faster, better and more stable redis desktop manager [GUI client], compatible with Linux, Windows, Mac.
+What's more, it won't crash when loading a large number of keys.

 ## Dell Spesific Tools
 - [iDRAC-Redfish-Scripting](https://github.com/dell/iDRAC-Redfish-Scripting) - Python and PowerShell scripting for Dell EMC PowerEdge iDRAC REST API with DMTF Redfish.